MIRI MRS Recommended Strategies

-See also: MIRI MRS Dithering
+See also: MIRI MRS PSF and Dithering

 MRS 4-pt dithering is strongly recommended for all science observations with the exception of dedicated backgrounds to obtain better sampling of the spatial point spread function and spectral line spread function (both are undersampled by the MRS optics).

 However, a "staring" option is offered and may be desired in certain science cases (e.g., time-series observations) or as a strategy to obtain some dedicated background observations.
 When making use of simultaneous imaging, the dither patterns used are those of the primary mode, which in this case is the MRS (although see Background dither pattern available in Cycle 3).
 In order to keep targets in the MRS field of view, the dithers are small; as a result, if the observer is using long wavelength imaging filters, the system will issue a warning because the dither points are separated by a smaller distance than ideal for typical imaging observations.
 However, at these longer wavelengths, the imaging PSF is well-sampled and this dithered data will be suitable for combination.